Personal Backup Version 5.2

 If using a backup destination on a network drive that requires a different user account, you can specify the name and password of this user.

-The user configuration (e.g. the settings for automatic backups) are saved in the file PersBackup.ini.
-This file is located by default in the directory %userprofile%\Application Data\PersBackup.
-Using this option you can select an alternative configuration file at any other location (e.g. E:\MyBackupConfiguration\Backup-1.ini).
+The user configuration (amongst others the settings for automatic backups) is saved in the file PersBackup.ini.
+This file is located by default in the Application Data directory of the user: Using this option you can select an alternative configuration file in the default directory (e.g. /ini:pb.ini ) or at any other location.
+For this, a full path must be specified (e.g. E:\MyBackupConfiguration\Backup-1.ini).
+If only a directory is given, the default name PersBackup.ini will be added automatically.

 /taskdir:[Directory]